Sandi: A System for Accountability

 \item A malicious \accountabilityServer could try to find who a sender communicates with and the content of the communication.

 \textit{Communication Privacy.} If an honest sender establishes an endorsed channel with an honest receiver, a malicious \accountabilityServer cannot learn any information about the receiver.
 Further communication on the endorsed channel remains entirely between the sender and receiver.
-However, \accountabilityServer learns (1) whether the message is reported, and (2) information about the reporter that is leaked by network traffic, unless reporting is done through anonymous routing.
+However, \accountabilityServer learns (1) whether a report is made, and (2) information about the reporter that is leaked by network traffic, unless reporting is done through anonymous routing.

 \item A malicious sender could try to detect if a receiver reported the sender to an honest \accountabilityServer.